sbrentan/sdn-on-demand-slices/README.md

 # sdn-on-demand-slices
-SDN On-demand dynamical slicing software using comnetsemu.This project  isrealized for the Networking Master course of University of Trento
+SDN On-demand dynamical slicing software using comnetsemu.

+This project is realized for the Networking Master course of University of Trento